syseleven/grav-docs-metakube/pages/03.Tutorials/11.manage-worker-nodes-via-cli/default.en.md

 EOF
 ```

+For more details on Machines see [Cluster Management API](../../02.Documentation/11.cluster-api/default.en.md).

 ## Delete a node

 Find the machine name of the node you want to delete (see _Listing all available nodes_) and execute